-We are seeking proposals for research projects that address improved treatment for and survival from childhood and young person cancer and into improved quality of ongoing life.
+Children with Cancer UK invited proposals for research projects and clinical PhD studentships that addressed improved treatment for and survival from childhood and young person cancer and into improved quality of ongoing life.

 Children with Cancer UK is a member of the Association of Medical Research Charities (AMRC), which sets minimum standards of good practice to which member charities must adhere in their grant-making, including policies on peer review.

 We are also a member of the National Cancer Research Institute (NCRI), a partnership of UK cancer funders.